For Parents & Guardians

 We offer online resources for students during their time abroad and are available via email, phone and zoom to offer any additional support if needed.
 Upon the students' return, we meet with students individually to debrief, gather feedback, welcome students back and give students the opportunity to share stories.

 As your student's parent of guardian, you may have some practical questions about their plans to study abroad:

-On their study abroad semester, your student will be charged for regular Swarthmore tuition, room and board, and any awarded financial aid applies normally.
+On their study abroad semester, your student will be charged for regular Swarthmore tuition, housing, and food, and any awarded financial aid applies normally.

-It can be very helpful to talk to your student about the budgets they receive from OCS (available to them in their OCS portal), any additional costs, how these expenses will be met, and how much pocket money the students will have to spend on discretionary expenses.
+It can be very helpful to talk to your student about the budgets they receive from Global Engagement (available to them in their Global Engagement portal), any additional costs, how these expenses will be met, and how much pocket money the students will have to spend on discretionary expenses.
 Some common expenses include vaccinations and other medicine, small gifts for host families and new friends, toiletries (we advice students to bring enough from home to get them started but plan to buy more after arrival), local cell phone, adapters and other technology, and souvenirs.